GeoPlatform/CCB-Plugins/themes/geoplatform-ccb/README.md

 |**upload_files**          | X       | X       | X            |             | |

 ### Geoplatform Integration
+#### Map Gallery
 Using the Customizer, you can add a map gallery created in https://maps.geoplatform.gov into the front page.
-Follow these steps to add a map gallery into the theme.
+Follow these steps to add a map gallery into the theme:

  1. Create a Map gallery in https://maps.geoplatform.gov.
  2. When viewing the gallery, the url will have the gallery ID at the end of it.
-Example https://maps.geoplatform.gov/galleries/[your gallery ID]
+Example https://maps.geoplatform.gov/galleries/ **[your Gallery ID]**.
- 3. Copy the ID of the gallery
+ 3. Copy the ID of the gallery.
- 4. Sign into your WordPress site, open the Customizer, and go to the Custom Links section
+ 4. Sign into your WordPress site, open the Customizer, and go to the **Map Gallery** section.
- 5. Paste your Gallery ID in the text box.
+ 5. Paste your Gallery ID in the text box, and add a UAL url link to the front of it.
+Example: https://ual.geoplatform.gov/api/galleries/ **[your Gallery ID]**.

  If your gallery doesn't show up, try hitting "Publish" in the Customizer.
 If it still does not, please contact us at servicedesk@geoplatform.gov to troubleshoot the issue.

+ **Note:** This version still has SIT and STG choices for development for this gallery functionality.
+In later versions everything will default to PROD.

+#### Map Plugin
+If you would like to dynamically add single maps from https://maps.geoplatform.gov, you can use our [Maps Plugin](), already out on the Wordpress Marketplace.
+See the link provided for it's documentation and use.

 ### Page Categories and Tags
 Like Posts, Pages can also be assigned to one or more Categories and Tags with this theme.
 This works the same as adding a category or tag to a post.